 Mary Emily’s recipe called for pecan or walnut halves, but I agree with Lorraine that coarsely chopping the nuts makes sense.

 Lorraine says that she now substitutes fruitcake mix for the cherries because she likes the different colors in the mixed fruit.
 I prefer the cherries, both for appearance and flavor.
+If you want a nice effect, use half red and half green cherries.

 Chris told me that the cookies I made were thicker than the ones he remembered his mother making and Lorraine said that they were thicker than hers.
 Both Chris and Lorraine said that the flavor was fine, but that the cookies were not as crisp as Mary Emily’s.
 If you want cookies like Chris and Lorraine remember, try making the slices an eighth of an inch thick.